 Many parents don't want to burden their children, after all they are the parent.
 They sometimes hide important things from their children because they don't want to scare or burden them.
 But the reality is that having open communication takes the ‘bite’ out of making tough decisions.

 For more information on what to do, just give me a call.
-I will sit down with you or your siblings to discuss how to gather financial data, basics of a will or trust, what goes into a health directive, finding housing, breaking down final expenses, making burial arrangements and final wishes.
+I will sit down with you or your siblings to discuss how to gather financial data, basics of a will or trust, what goes into a health directive, breaking down final expenses, making burial arrangements and discussing final wishes.